 Mobile-friendly website matters

-You might have experienced that when you make a general search (not a local search) about products or services, you’ll also get a local 3-pack list along with organic results in SERPs.
+You might have experienced that when you make a general search (not a local search) about products or services, you’ll also get a local 3-pack list and organic results in SERPs.

-Most people are using mobile to do a local searches.
+Most people are using mobile to do a local search.
 That’s why Google’s local 3-pack list appears on the screen to stay relevant to the searchers.

-Google gives priority to the website that is optimized for mobile.
+Google gives priority to a website that is optimized for mobile.
 Google frequently updates its algorithm to provide a better user experience, so you must make your website mobile-friendly.